abby-ux/phil-chatbot/README.md

 This is a research project with a specific focus on studying how AI interactions influence opinions about technology ethics.
 While it's not currently open for contributions, the code can be used as a reference for similar research projects.

-## License

-This project is part of an academic research study.
-All rights reserved.